 Cala – Part Mexican restaurant, part taco shop, Cala truly has the best of both worlds.
 I personally love “Tacos Cala,” which serves a very small selection of authentic tacos during the day out of the back entrance on Hickory Street.
 Don’t miss this spot.

-Smitten – My fave SF ice cream, hands down.
+Smitten Ice Cream – My fave SF ice cream, hands down.
 Churned to order in front of your eyes, you’ll have a hard time not drooling.
 I always get the cookie dough with pretzels and chocolate chips, and top it with their brown sugar caramel and chocolate crispies.

 Blue Plate – This iconic SF dinner spot has “classic” written all over it.
 It specializes in comfort food with a gourmet twist, and the rosemary focaccia that they serve to start is the stuff of legends.